Things to do in Sydney on New Years Day 2026

 You can start the New Year off by taking the kids over to the world’s most picturesque zoo (photo supplied).

-Visit the pygmy hippos and koalas of Taronga Zoo
+Visit the Hari the Hippo and koalas of Taronga Zoo

 If you’re looking for something to do with kids on New Year’s Day, you might as well join just about every other family in Sydney and start your year at the world’s most picturesque zoo.
 Like Sydney’s other star attractions, Taronga Zoo is open for business on New Year’s Day.

-There are no special events planned, just business as usual so make sure you’re booking in some close wildlife encounters (Taronga’s own pygmy hippo will be there).
+There are no special events planned, just business as usual so make sure you’re booking in some close wildlife encounters.
 But be realistic: it’ll be busy.
 We suggest showing up as early as you can when gates open at 9:30am.

 Address: Bradleys Head Rd, Mosman NSW 2088